 We updated our DPA to reflect the new versions of the Standard Contractual Clauses issued by the European Commission on June 4, 2021.
 For Customers who purchased before September 27, 2021, you can view your DPA at https://hopin.com/legal/dpa-pre-scc2021.

 Hopin Ltd, incorporated and registered in England and Wales with company number 12035150, whose registered office is at 5 Churchill Place, 10th Floor, London, E14 5HU, United Kingdom on its behalf and on behalf of its Affiliates (“Hopin”);

 Customer, the entity identified in the signature block of the Main Agreement (defined below).

 Each a “party,” together the “parties.”

-The parties have entered into an agreement for Hopin to provide certain event services (the “Services”) to the Customer (the “Main Agreement”).
-This data processing agreement (the “DPA”) sets forth the terms on which the parties will collect and process personal data in connection with the Service, and is hereby incorporated into the Main Agreement by reference.
+The parties have entered into an agreement for Hopin and, where applicable, its Affiliates to provide certain services to the Customer (the “Main Agreement”).
+This data processing agreement (the “DPA”) sets forth the terms on which the parties will collect and process personal data in connection with the Service and is hereby incorporated into the Main Agreement by reference.

 APPLICATION OF THIS DPA

-This DPA will always apply to the processing of personal data under the Main Agreement.
-Section 7 will only apply to the extent that a Restricted Transfer takes place.
+This DPA will always apply to the processing of personal data under the Main Agreement and takes effect from the date of the Main Agreement.

 DESCRIPTION OF DATA PROCESSING